preciofishbone/OmniaDocs/team-collaboration/announcements/index.rst

 The Announcements Control aggregates the latest non expired announcements that the user has read access to.

-Announcements is often a part of the Notification Panel, for example:
+The Announcements Control is often used as part of the Notification Panel, for example:

 .. image:: announcements-in-notification-panel.png

-Announcements can also be added as a separate control.
+The Announcements Control can also be added anywhere on a page.

 Settings for the control
 ************************